jcrowthe/ace_of_spades/README.md

                         The time to wait between a deal appearing in Boost and appearing in Spade before considering the deal failed (or not a Spade deal) and ignoring it.
 Stated in seconds, with no units.
 Default: 3600
   --maximum-boost-deals-in-flight [MAXIMUM_BOOST_DEALS_IN_FLIGHT]
                         The maximum number of deals in 'Awaiting Offline Data Import' state in Boost UI.
+Default: 10 --maximum-snap-sectors-in-flight [MAXIMUM_SNAP_SECTORS_IN_FLIGHT]
+                        The maximum number of UpdateReplica and ProveReplicaUpdate tasks being processed by the miner.
+If above this limit, new Spade deals will not be requested until count is below this number again.
+Default: 0 (meaning no limit)
-Default: 10 --complete-existing-deals-only [COMPLETE_EXISTING_DEALS_ONLY]
+  --complete-existing-deals-only [COMPLETE_EXISTING_DEALS_ONLY]
                         Setting this flag will prevent new deals from being requested but allow existing deals to complete.
 Useful for cleaning out the deals pipeline to debug, or otherwise.
 Default: False
   --verbose [VERBOSE]   If enabled, logging will be greatly increased.
 Default: False